zkbt/illumination/README.md

 # playground

 These are some tools for playing around with early TESS pixels.
+Documentation can be found at [zkbt.github.io/tv/](https://zkbt.github.io/tv/)

 ### Installation
 You can clone this into your own space and install directly from that editable package.
 From some base directory where you like to store code, run